 The OECD indicators of Regulatory Management Systems (RMS) collected in 1998, 2005, 2008 and 2009 answer these, and many other questions.
 Almost 200 indicators offer comprehensive insights into trends in regulatory reform and identify leading regulatory management practices.
 They are complementary to the OECD in-depth country reviews (e.g., OECD-EU15 project; Reviews on regulatory reform) and contribute to the flagship publication Government at a Glance.

-In 2014 new indicators of regulatory policy will be designed.
+In 2015, new indicators of regulatory policy will be published in the forthcomong Regulatory Policy Outlook.
 The indicators will be based on a survey with government officials and assess the progress of OECD members in implementing the Recommendation of the Council on Regulatory Policy and Governance (2012).
-While some questions from the previous surveys will be retained, a large part of the questionnaire will be updated to reflect the 2012 Recommendation.
+While some questions from the previous surveys were retained, a large part of the questionnaire was updated to reflect the 2012 Recommendation.

-The 2014 survey will serve as a baseline measurement.
+The new indicators will serve as a baseline measurement.
 Thereafter the intention is to have regular surveys every few years to track countries’ progress over time.

 Countries covered: Chile, Estonia, Israel, Slovenia, Brazil, Russia and South Africa